buonan/kt-json-server/README.md

 Install Kotlin JSON Server

+## Start JSON Server

+gradlew run

 ## Routes

 Based on the files in the models folder, here are all the default routes.

 ### Routes